The Legacy of Authoritarianism in a Democracy: The Effects of Authoritarianism on Voting Behavior

 \subsection{Robustness}

 Further robustness checks for the results in this section are provided in the Appendix.
-Briefly, in Table B2, I show that the results of my DDD estimates are robust to considering an alternative measure of aggressive policy undertaken during this period (forced sterilization) measured by excess vasectomy, which constituted the majority of sterilization operations (about 75\%) during this period.
-Finally, the results are very similar if I conduct a flexible DDD estimation approach using excess vasectomy as my alternative measure of aggressive policy (see Figure \ref{figure:FigureA5} in the Appendix).
+I briefly discuss them here.
+In Table \ref{figure:TableB2}, I show that the results of my DDD estimates are robust to considering an alternative measure of aggressive policy undertaken during this period (forced sterilization) measured by excess vasectomy, which constituted the majority of sterilization operations (about 75\%) during this period.

+As a final robustness check, I restrict my analysis to \textsl{ INC candidates only} and conduct a flexible DID estimation approach considering excess sterilization interacted with election years.
+In particular, I estimate the following event-study specification:

+where $Y^{INC}_{icst}$ denotes one of the voting outcome measures of INC candidate i, contested from constituency c of state s, in year t.
+The other variables are similar to those defined in equation (3).
+The coefficient of interest is $\beta_t$, which captures the year-specific treatment effects.
+I present the results in Figure \ref{figure:FigureA6} in the Appendix.
+As we can see, the results are quite similar to the evidence shown in Figure \ref{figure:Figure4}.